KimberlyW618/Amazon_Vine_Analysis/README.md

 ## Results:

 - There was a total of 2,643,619 reviews to analyze.

 - I narrowed down the list to just the helpful reviews, 38,010, with a few criteria.
 They include a total vote count of at least 20 and where more than half of them have been tagged as helpful.

 - Of the helpful reviews there were 170 vine sponsored reviews and 37,840 non-vine reviews.

-- Out of all the pet product reviews, there are 1,645,553 five-star reviews.
-Out of all the vine sponsored pet product reviews, there are 4,343 five-star reviews.
+- Out of all the pet product reviews, there are 1,645,553 five-star reviews of which 4,343 are vine sponsored five-star reviews.

-- Out of all the vine sponsored pet product reviews, 43% of them had a five-star rating.
-Out of all the regular pet product reviews, 62% of them had a five-star rating.
+- Out of all the vine sponsored pet product reviews, 43% of them had a five-star rating, while 62% of them were from the regular pulic.

 - There are 20,677 helpful five-star pet product reviews.

-- There are 65 vine sponsored helpful five star pet product reviews.
-There are 38% vine sponsored helpful five-star pet product reviews.
+- There are 65 or 38% vine sponsored helpful five star pet product reviews.

-- There are 20612 helpful regular five-star pet product reviews.
+- There are 20,612 helpful regular five-star pet product reviews.

 - There are 54% helpful regular five-star pet product reviews.